TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 34/Ezekiel 34.31.md

 ---

-And ye my sheep, the sheep of my pasture, are men, and I am your God, saith the Lord Jehovah.
+You my sheep, the sheep of my pasture, are men, and I am your God, says the Lord Yahweh.